PBS Kids Logo

 1993 – 1999

-The debut logo of PBS Kids appeared simultaneously with the opening of the channel and was animated.
-It was developed by studio WGBH-TV, which included designers Chris Pullman and Gene Mackles.
-It was based on the 1984 test channel Ready To Learn logo, which operated in eleven test markets.
-The logo consisted of three stylized heads of different colors, decorated with patterns.
+The PBS Kids debut logo was animated and appeared alongside the channel’s opening.
+It was developed by the studio WGBH-TV, with designers Chris Pullman and Gene Mackles.
+The logo was based on the 1984 test channel Ready To Learn, which operated in eleven test markets.
+It consisted of three stylized heads in different colors decorated with patterns.

 The image represented anthropomorphic creatures with arms and legs.
 They were called P-Pals and were set against a neutral white background.
-Their colors were constantly changing in the animated version, stopping in blue, orange, and green.
-The little people danced and sang “This is P-B-S!”, And then froze when a red barking dog appeared at the bottom edge of the screen.
-At this time, the extreme head said, “Woo-hoo-hoo!”, And the baseball cap flew off it.
-In the lower corner was the name of the PBS channel.
+Their colors constantly changed in the animated version, stopping in blue, orange, and green.
+The little people danced and sang, “This is P-B-S!”
+And then froze when a barking red dog appeared at the bottom edge of the screen.
+At this time, the extreme head said, “Woo-hoo-hoo!”
+And the baseball cap flew off it.
+In the lower corner was the PBS channel’s name.
 It was painted black.
-Since 1997, a balloon with the designation E/I appeared on the logo.
+Since 1997, the designation E/I has appeared on the logo as a balloon.
 In this form, the emblem existed until 1999.

-In parallel, a printed version was used, static, without animation.
-It was also based on three heads – only in a monochrome palette.
-The first head was black, the second was white, and the last was also black.
+In parallel, a static, printed version was used.
+It was also based on three heads only in a monochrome palette.
+The first head was black, the second was white, and the last was black.
 Only the first was visible, while the rest were depicted in negative space and acted as the background for the extreme.
-There was a large “PBS for Kids” sign painted in different colors (red, green, and blue) on the right side.
+On the right side, a large “PBS for Kids” sign was painted in different colors (red, green, and blue).
 The letters were “bouncing,” so they went beyond the straight line.
 Designers supplemented them with wide rectangular serifs.

 1994 – 1999

 In the summer of 1994, the children’s channel was renamed PTV.
-But this measure was not a radical rebranding since the logo with the P-Pals heads was used until 1999 inclusive.
+But this measure was not a radical rebranding, since the logo featuring the P-Pals heads was used until 1999.
 The P-Head version was based on another PBS emblem from 1971.
-The new logo featured a blue head looking to the left (in previous versions, the head was pointing to the right).
-Next to it was the letter “T” made up of miniature red balls and a black and white “V” in a vertical green rectangle.
+The new logo featured a blue head looking to the left (in previous versions, the head pointed to the right).
+Next to it was the letter “T,” composed of miniature red balls and a black-and-white “V” within a vertical green rectangle.

 1998 – 1999

-PBS Kids emerged as a concept in early 1997 and was associated with a renaming process as part of continuous research and experimentation.
+PBS Kids emerged as a concept in early 1997 and was part of a renaming process as part of ongoing research and experimentation.
 This emblem has been used in promotional videos, splash screens, and animated FableVision.
 It had a large red circle with three heads, like the 1993 PBS for Kids logo.
 Below was a wide yellow half-arc directed upwards.
-It contained the actual name of the channel, followed by an exclamation mark at the end.
+It contained the channel’s actual name, followed by an exclamation mark.
 The acronym “PBS” was white; the word “Kids” was red.
 The font used is Lubalin Graph Demi.
-She was designed by Big Blue Dot.
+Big Blue Dot designed her.

 1999 – 2013

-On the day of the premiere of Dragon Tales, the P-Pals (three multi-colored heads) image was completely abandoned, and the new name of the TV channel was approved – PBS Kids.
-At the same time, mascots appeared on it – Dash and Dot.
+On the day of the premiere of Dragon Tales, the P-Pals’ (three multi-colored heads) image was completely abandoned, and the new name of the TV channel was approved – PBS Kids.
+At the same time, mascots appeared on it, Dash and Dot.
 The logos were designed by Lee Hunt Associates, which included Richard McGuire, designer for The New Yorker, and Bob Shea.
-At first, the identity animation was carried out by King Camera and Passion Pictures, but in 2000, the updated versions of the television logo were released by the Primal Screen company.
+At first, the identity animation was produced by King Camera and Passion Pictures, but in 2000, updated versions of the television logo were released by Primal Screen.

 The round logo featured two smiling faces, one a boy and the other a girl.
-They had different hairstyles, but otherwise, everything looked the same: round eyes (one large, the other small), a dotted nose, and a half-arc extended upward, indicating a closed mouth.
+They had different hairstyles, but otherwise everything looked the same: round eyes (one large, the other small), a dot-shaped nose, and a half-arc extending upward, indicating a closed mouth.
 From the heads came small white circles, forming a speech cloud where “PBS” was written in black grotesque.
 Beneath the green balloons was the word “Kids” in a sleek, capsized typeface.

 2008 – 2022

 In 2008, the emblem underwent a minor change.
 The designers enlarged the balloon and the dialog bubble to accommodate the “Kids” caption.
 As a result, the name of the children’s network became integral.
-The developers also tweaked the color, making it light olive.
+The developers also tweaked the color to light olive.
 In 2013, the company dropped the Dot badge, leaving only the Dash variant.
-But in programs, the deleted version is still used along with the new characters Dee and Del.
+But in the programs, the deleted version is still used alongside the new characters Dee and Del.
 The main creators of the PBS Kids’ on-air image were Primal Screen Studios, Interface Media Group, and Karptoons.

-The identity of the children’s channel went through a long and serious redesign, after which it received the most harmonious logo.
-Development moved from multi-structured forms to simple and singular.
-Therefore, instead of three faces located in profile, one is used, placed in full face.
-It is cheerful, smiling, which corresponds to the mood of the children’s audience.
+The children’s channel’s identity underwent a long and serious redesign, after which it received the most harmonious logo.
+Development moved from multi-structured forms to simple, singular ones.
+Therefore, instead of three faces in the profile, one is used and placed in full face.
+It is cheerful and smiling, which corresponds to the mood of the children’s audience.

 2022 – today

-The new PBS Kids logo caused a mixed reaction among viewers: while some see it as the embodiment of fresh ideas, others consider it another “victim” of minimalism.
+The new PBS Kids logo drew mixed reactions among viewers: while some see it as an embodiment of fresh ideas, others consider it another “victim” of minimalism.
 It was presented on the last day of June 2022 and debuted on television on July 19.
 A green boy named Dash has disappeared for the first time in 23 years.
-Now the emblem contains only the name of the TV channel, divided into two arched lines.
+Now, the emblem contains only the TV channel’s name, divided into two arched lines.
 The letters “PBS” are large and green.
 The word “KIDS” is almost half the size of the abbreviation and is painted white.
 The base, as before, is round, but now it is bright blue.

-This is the result of a collaboration between PBS Kids’ own designers and the American company Lippincott.
-Even though the logo was presented just now, work on it has been going on since 2019.
-First, the experts found out whether it was possible to get rid of the Dash mascot and how the audience would react to such a change.
-After interviewing 33 US families, the staff found that children do not perceive the face of the boy in the emblem as something mandatory and are not at all attached to the child’s character.
-It turned out that the target audience recognizes the sign of the TV channel by its typography, and this applies even to those who cannot read yet.
+This results from collaborating with PBS Kids’ designers and the American company Lippincott.
+Even though the logo was presented just now, work has been ongoing since 2019.
+First, the experts found out whether it was possible to eliminate the Dash mascot and how the audience would react to such a change.
+After interviewing 33 US families, the staff found that children do not view the boy’s face in the emblem as mandatory and are not at all attached to the child’s character.
+It turned out that the target audience recognizes the TV channel’s sign by its typography, even among those who cannot read yet.

-So the designers began to develop an unexpected direction – the logo of the children’s channel with a “non-childish” design.
-Of course, there is nothing adult in him, but there is also no funny boy either.
-From a functional point of view, this allowed us to make the emblem universal because now it must adapt not only to widescreen TVs but also to small screens of mobile devices.
+So, the designers began to take an unexpected direction: the logo of the children’s channel with a “non-childish” design.
+Of course, there is nothing adult in him, but there is also no funny boy.
+From a functional point of view, this made the emblem universal, as it must now adapt not only to widescreen TVs but also to the small screens of mobile devices.
 Therefore, the inscription became larger and more legible.

 Font and Colors

-When Lippincott found that viewers would recognize PBS Kids from typography, they decided to work on that aspect.
-As a result, the name of the TV channel became the main and only element of the logo, apart from the round base.
+When Lippincott found that viewers would recognize PBS Kids by its typography, they decided to focus on that aspect.
+As a result, the TV channel’s name became the sole element of the logo, with the round base the only other element.
 To improve its readability, the designers enlarged the letters.
 In doing so, they retained the original bold font known as the PBS KIDS Headline.
 Art studio Chank Company created it specifically for the children’s TV channel.

 What is the PBS Kids slogan?